Northwestern deer mouse

 The northwestern deer mouse, northwestern deermouse, or Keen's mouse (Peromyscus keeni) is a species of rodent in the family Cricetidae.
 It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".

+Distribution

 It is found in British Columbia in Canada and in Alaska and Washington in the United States.

+History

-It was named after the Rev. John Henry Keen in 1894.
+It was named after John Henry Keen in 1894.

+Mode of nutrition

 This type of rodent consumes and scatters seeds that are present in black bear scats.
 They also hoard seeds to store for winter survival.